Interactions between teaching assistants and students boost engagement in physics labs: Results

-We correlated our dependant variable (engagement) with each of the four independent variables, using an $\alpha$ level of $0.05$.
-The number of interactions between TAs and students was a positive and significant predictor of student engagement: $r(16)=0.52$, $p=0.03$ (see Fig.~\ref{int_eng}). $r^2=0.27$, suggesting the 27\% of the variability in student engagement per section is explained by the frequency of their interactions with TAs.
-As shown in Table~\ref{corrs}, the other three variables were not significantly correlated with student engagement.

-Next, we studied how engagement depends on who initiated the interactions.
-The frequency of interactions initiated by TAs is significantly correlated with learning, $r(16) = 0.49$, $p = 0.04$.
-Interestingly, the frequency of interactions that were initiated by students is not correlated with engagement : $r(16) = 0.052$.
+We correlated student engagement with each of the TA behavior variables, using an $\alpha$ level of $0.05$.
+These results are shown in Table~\ref{corrs}.
+As shown in Figure~\ref{int_eng}, the frequency of interactions between TAs and students was a positive and significant predictor of student engagement: $r(14)=0.52$, $p=0.03$. $r^2=0.27$, suggesting the 27\% of the variability in student engagement per section is explained by the frequency of their interactions with TAs.
+In addition, the frequency of interactions initiated by TAs is significantly correlated with engagement, $r(14) = 0.49$, $p = 0.04$.
+The frequency of interactions that were initiated by students is not correlated with engagement: $r(14) = 0.052$.
+The other variables were not significantly correlated with student engagement.